Welcome to Samuel’s Stable, a website and blog partly about Second Life but mostly about a story created using Second Life as a toolset.

 For example, setting a chin depth slider to 15 for a GA.EG, Genus, or Catwa high-poly mesh head attachment makes these heads look chinless.
 The same value is fine for a classic avatar’s low-poly mesh head.

-A classic avatar’s skin and eye textures can be baked on to third-party mesh attachments.
-The skin and eyes of the classic avatar are not rendered.
-The classic avatar is invisible and only the mesh attachments can be seen.
+A classic avatar’s skin and eye textures can be baked onto third-party mesh attachments.
+The classic avatar is not rendered and only the mesh attachments can be seen.

 Mesh avatars are popular for their smooth curves and detailed features.
 However, as high-poly mesh objects, they have higher in-world complexity values, are slower to render, are more challenging for beginners, and too many in one place creates significant lag in their in-world location.